PlainsightAI/legacy-docs/ingress-api.md

 ### GET /v1/mobile/ibeacons?count=20

-iOS requires beacon UUIDs to be whitelisted in order to listen for them.
-The iBeacons endpoint returns beacons most relevent to the device state.
-A count can be supplied to limit the response.
+The iBeacons endpoint returns beacons most relevant to the state of the device specified in the JWT.
+One can limit the amount of iBeacons received with a 'count' url parameter.
+N.B.: in order to listen for beacon UUIDs, iOS requires that the beacons be whitelisted.

 > GET request for whitelist of beacons
 ```shell